jon-brandy/CTF-WRITE-UP/Asset/buffer overflow 2/README.md

 ![image](https://user-images.githubusercontent.com/70703371/188063140-c8571087-3b43-4285-a497-fc02f80176ac.png)

-3. Since it's not stripped we can see the function in gdb then.
+3. Since it's not stripped we can see the function in gdb then, also notice this time the file is 32 bit.
 4. But i want to check the protector available here, so let's run `checksec --file vuln`.

 > RESULT